 By Gary Friedmann

-We should be angry about our soaring electric bills and the companies that are behind them.
-It’s time to take our power into our own hands.
+It’s time to take our power back into our own hands.

 Gary Friedmann is a founding board member of Our Power and has served on the Bar Harbor Town Council for 10 years.